 Lots more ideas, I'll add more later.

 How about library books, story hour, drawing with crayons or markers on recycled paper gotten from business or print shop "goofs".
 Homework time, videos or DVD's rented or loaned free from libraries, simple snacks like pnut buitter sandwiches or crackers and p-nut butter.
-Could kids bring in a small amount of money, even a dollar a month or 50 cents a week to fund craft supplies?

 Possibly setting up a quiet homework station might help.